-- SPRAs are used by the Bank to relieve undesired upward pressure on interest rates.
+- SPRAs (also known as overnight repos) are used by the Bank to relieve undesired upward pressure on interest rates.
 The Bank will purchase government securities from a primary dealer with an agreement to buy them back the next day at a predetermined price.
-In the short run, this means that more money is in the system, which has a downward effect on interest rates - SRAs are used by the Bank to relieve undesired downward pressure on interest rates.
+In the short run, this means that more money is in the system, which has a downward effect on interest rates - SRAs (also known as overnight reverse repos) are used by the Bank to relieve undesired downward pressure on interest rates.
 The Bank will sell government securities to a primary dealer with an agreement to sell them back the next day at a predetermined price.
 In the short run, this means that less money is in the system, which has an upward effect on interest rates - The Bank of Canada can also influence short-term interest rates with drawdowns and deposits, moving federal government money to and from the Bank of Canada and Chartered Banks.
 If the Bank wants to lower interest rates, it will effect a redeposit, moving funds into the Chartered Banks.
 If the Bank wants to increase interest rates, it will effect a drawdown which takes funds from the Chartered Bank system